-Table Variable
+Table 57 Memory States for Expression Language Variables

 The above table describes a set of rules which might be abbreviated as:

 write once, read many

 no write after the value has been read

 An exception to this behavior occurs whenever the DFDL processor backtracks because it is processing multiple arms of a choice or as a result of speculative parsing.
 In this case the variable state is also rewound.